LibrariesHacked/librarieshacked.github.io/_posts/2023-07-13-missing-libraries.md

 >
 > **CILIP [Future Libraries](https://www.cilip.org.uk/news/637671/Future-Libraries---invitation-to-tender.htm)**

 This seemed to be a similar analysis, but with a different focus.
 Demand is different to need - the CILIP project references future population and infrastructure.
-We have a library network which is outdated in many respects.
-Where population centres have changed, as well as shopping habits, the library network has remained static, aside from closures.
+We have a library network which is outdated.
+Where population centres have changed, as well as shopping and work habits, the library network has remained static, aside from closures.

 Regardless of future planning, it would be useful to go back to the original query, and look at locations without a library.
 We found the following open data sources: